Differentially Private and Communication-Efficient Distributed Nonconvex Optimization Algorithms: Distributed Primal-Dual Algorithm with Compressed Communication

-where $\tilde{\zeta}_1,\tilde{\zeta}_2,\tilde{\zeta}_3,\bar{\kappa}_4,\kappa_{10},\kappa_{11},\kappa_{12},\kappa_{13}$ and $\widetilde{V}_0$ are positive constants given in Appendix~\ref{app-convergence2}. \end{theorem} \begin{proof} See Appendix~\ref{app-convergence2}. \end{proof} It is straightforward to see that PDDC achieves a linear convergence rate when the global cost function satisfies the P--L condition.
-By combining Theorems~\ref{theo:convergence1} and~\ref{theo:convergence2}, we know that PDDC has similar convergence property as PGTC.
-Furthermore, as we discussed before, PDDC requires fewer communication resources than PGTC.
+It is straightforward to see that PPDC linearly converges to a neighborhood of the optimum when the global cost function satisfies the P--L condition.
+By combining Theorems~\ref{theo:convergence1} and~\ref{theo:convergence2}, we know that PPDC has similar convergence property as PGTC.
+Furthermore, as we discussed before, PPDC requires fewer communication resources than PGTC.